MustardOS/mustardos.github.io/help/archive.md

 ## How does it work?

 If it doesn't exist, you can create a folder named `ARCHIVE` in the root of `SD1, SD2, USB`
-Here you can place specially created archive manager `.zip` files.
+Here you can place specially created archive manager `.muxzip` files.
-The archive manager will extract the contents of **any** `.zip` file, so it's important that they are created correctly.
+The archive manager will extract the contents of **any** `.muxzip` file, so it's important that they are created correctly.

 ### Example

 ```
 SD2
 └── Archive
-    ├── BIOS Files.zip
+    ├── BIOS Files.muxzip
-    ├── Retroarch Overrides.zip
+    ├── Retroarch Overrides.muxzip
-    ├── Save Games.zip
+    ├── Save Games.muxzip
-    └── WiFi Config.zip
+    └── WiFi Config.muxzip
 USB
 └── Archive
-    └── Box Art.zip
+    └── Box Art.muxzip
 ```

 ## How should I structure the Archive .zip files?